sarisssa/tigres-front-end/README.md

 ## Tigres

 A DEX with a Uniswap inspired user interface.
 Currently working on smart contract integration and testing with the NextJS front end.
-Also planning to add a Liquidity Pool module and potentially support for mock perps.
+Also planning to add a Liquidity Pool module and support for mock perps.

+Link to smart contract logic: https://github.com/sarisssa/tigres-contracts

 ## Demo